-DDS Object Ref in Reference (pointer) to Reader object to be used Query Condition Query expression to use when filtering the read samples; empty means no filtering Only New Samples Specifies whether to read only the new (unviewed) samples (true) or all the available ones (false) error in (no error) LabVIEW Error cluster in (optional)

-DDS Object Ref out Reference (pointer) to Reader object used Data Indicator that will be filled with the data read from DDS.
-Must be of the same type as the one specified in the Data Type input of the Advanced/Simple Create Reader subVI

-DDS Sample Info DDS Sample Info cluster containing information about the sample read. error out LabVIEW Error cluster out (optional)
+DDS Object Ref in Reference (pointer) to Reader object to be used Query Condition Query expression to use when filtering the read samples; empty means no filtering Only New Samples Specifies whether to read only the new (unviewed) samples (true) or all the available ones (false) error in (no error) LabVIEW Error cluster in (optional) , Output parameters DDS Object Ref out Reference (pointer) to Reader object used DDS Object Ref out Data Reference (pointer) to Reader object used Indicator that will be filled with the data read from DDS.
+Must be of the same type as the one specified in the Data Type input of the Advanced/Simple Create Reader subVI 5 Indicator that will be filled with the data read from DDS.
+Must be of the same type as the one specified in the Data Type input of the Data Indicator that will be filled with the data read from DDS.
+Must be of the same type as the one specified in the Data Type input of the Advanced/Simple Create Reader subVI DDS Sample Info cluster containing information about the sample error out LabVIEW Error cluster out (optional)